natekford/Advobot/OTHERREADME.txt

 4. I use String.Format over string interpolation; fight me.

+5. Could possibly have forgotten saving IGuildSettings in a spot or two over the past three revisions of that interface.
+	Regular class with only properties and a gross way of saving -> Class with an overuse of reflection and enums with a grosser way of saving -> Finally an interface and having MyGuildSettings save each time a setter is user -> Save as before except removed the setter saving and am using AfterExecute to save after commands edit settings.

 To get some of the better parts out there:
 0. I'm slowly making each module completely optional (aside from IBotSettings and IGuildSettingsModule)